Searching for Human Remains with Ultraviolet Light

 Recent applications during HRD searches in Virginia by Search and Rescue Tracking Institute (SARTI) members have found the use of ALS with wavelengths in the 385-395nm range to be very effective.

 Collagen, an organic protein found in bone, is responsible for the fluorescent properties of animal bones.
-This fluorescent property degrades over time (visible for approximately 200+ years), but should be visible when viewed using light sources with wavelengths under 490nm.
+According to Tzaphlidou [3], collagen represents more than 90% of the organic matrix in bone.
+This fluorescent property degrades over time, but may be visible for approximately 200+ years.
+Forensic cases less than 50 years should benefit from the use of UV light to observe bone's fluorescent properties.

 Factors that could affect a bone's fluorescent properties include heat, pH, ultraviolet radiation, and moisture.